nooroshka/Fraud-AL/README.md

 # Overview

 Credit card fraud detection is a critical task, but it's plagued by extreme class imbalance.
 In our dataset of over 284,000 transactions, only 492 (0.17%) are fraudulent.
-This creates a massive problem for machine learning: models need labeled data, but labeling is expensive, and randomly selecting data for labeling is incredibly inefficient—you almost exclusively label legitimate transactions.
+This creates a massive problem for machine learning: models need labeled data, but labeling is expensive, and randomly selecting data for labeling is incredibly inefficient, you almost exclusively label legitimate transactions.

 This project tackles the problem of **label efficiency**.
 Instead of random sampling, we use **Active Learning (AL)** to intelligently select which transactions an expert should label next.